 History of these adorable figures!

 During the theatrical release of Unico in 1981 in Japan, they advertised and pushed several products to the public.
-Clothing, books, stationary items, watches, bags, bikes, and much more.
-Snack goods were also for sale, but the Unico designs on the packaging weren't the only thing to look out for.
+Clothing, books, stationery items, watches, bags, bikes, and much more.
+Snack goods were also for sale, but the Unico designs on the packaging weren’t the only thing to look out for.

 Sanrio/Tezuka Productions worked with Morinaga, a well-known confectionary company, and released chocolate snacks with collectible figures and items of Unico, Chao, and Akuma-kun in various poses.
 There were three unique package designs available that sold for 100 yen each.
 The pink, blue, or red boxes held the chocolate treat, while a separate box attached to the top held the figure or accessory.
 Since you could not see the toy, it was a surprise each time.
 If you wanted to collect them all, you needed to purchase quite a few candies or trade with others.